daisynyj/DataIntensive/project0.md

 Giraph:
 Apache Giraph is an iterative graph processing framework, built on top of Apache Hadoop.
 The benefits:
 Apache Giraph aims to eliminate this unnecessary overhead by providing a MapReduce compatible solution that is optimized for graph processing applications.
 Giraph allows the user to write applications that are oriented toward the vertex, with processing performed in memory to eliminate unnecessary job launch and disk interactions.
-Its Bulk Synchronous Parallel (BSP) based programming model replaces the chain of MapReduce jobs with a single mapper-only job that executes a set of computation actions called °∞supersteps.°±
+Its Bulk Synchronous Parallel (BSP) based programming model replaces the chain of MapReduce jobs with a single mapper-only job that executes a set of computation actions called ‚Äúsupersteps.‚Äù
 Limitation:
 For fault-tolerance, Giraph uses periodic checkpoints; to coordinate superstep execution,it uses ZooKeeper.
 Giraph is executed in-memory, which can speedup job execution, but, for large amounts of messages or big datasets, can also lead to crashes due to lack of memory.
 References: